Hc1023/sc-notebooks/docs/method.md

 | 34   | Stool 44-52    | 464         | NextSeq           |
 | 35   | Stool 44-224   | 820         | NextSeq           |

 A mock community consisting of 2,985 cells is used as baseline data for the methods’ justification and assessment.
-The mock community is made up of 4 species: *Bacillus subtilis*, *Escherichia coli*, Klebsiella pneumoniae, and *Staphylococcus aureus*.
+The mock community is made up of 4 species: *Bacillus subtilis*, *Escherichia coli*, *Klebsiella pneumoniae*, and *Staphylococcus aureus*.
 The data is acquired by Illumina NextSeq, resulting both single-end and paired-end reads.

 ## Computational dependencies